Rituverma12/cbse-class12-2022-appearance-analysis/docs/01_Power_Query.md

 These columns are now part of the unified Data Model (`Table1_14 2`) and are used across all dashboard pivots and slicers.

+Diagnostic flags migrated into Power Query as custom columns for reproducibility.

 ## **Integrity Check Reshaping (Later Step)**

 After diagnostic columns were added in Excel(`Integrity_RateCheck`, `Integrity_RegisteredCheck`, `Integrity_MissingCheck`), a separate Power Query step was used to: